crizzy9/.dotfiles/README.md

 firstly install homebrew, zsh and iterm seperately not working on their own zsh will link to pre oh my zsh
-Also neovim plugins will need to be installed externally
+Also neovim plugins will need to be installed externally Will need to install zsh plugins externally as well along with nerd fonts and maybe something else as well